ifm/developerportal/v1.4.32/_sources/ODS/Performance/PerformanceVerification/ods_performance_verification.md.txt

 ### False positive evaluation
 ![Distance map output](img/distance_map.png)

-Above the distance map representation of the recorded ODS data is show.
+Above, the distance map representation of the recorded ODS data is shown.

 This distance map is a representation of closest non zero distance per occupancy grid row (that is movement direction) over time.
 This representation takes a bit of time to get used to but gives a compact representation of object distance as color information over time per geometric Y-location.